 Just be aware that you’re not necessarily making a good bet just because the outcome is more likely to win.
 You can select likely favourites all day — but this is a very weak approach to sports betting.
 I elaborate in #8…

-The odds matter.
-If we wanted to pick more ‘winners’ we could back Real Madrid to win every match, right?
-Or how about picking the strong favourite in every horse race?
+The odds matter more than anything else.
+If we wanted to pick more ‘winners’ we could back Real Madrid to win every match.
+Or pick the strong favourite in every horse race.

 Favourites like Real Madrid do indeed win very frequently.
-But backing Madrid every game definitely does not generate a profit long-term unless you can achieve higher (unrealistic) odds than what’s typically on offer.
-At realistic odds you would inevitably experience small, frequent wins, followed by the occasions when they suffer an uncharacteristic loss or draw.
+But backing Madrid every game definitely will not generate a profit long-term unless you can achieve higher (unrealistic) odds than what’s typically on offer.
+At realistic odds you would inevitably experience small, frequent wins, followed by the occasions when Madrid suffer an uncharacteristic loss or draw.
 The comparatively large losing stakes, offset by only small accrued winnings makes it difficult to generate a profit.
 Therefore the odds are what stand in the way of you earning from this strategy.

-Over time your advantage/disadvantage over the Bookmaker will eventually reveal itself in your results.
-My advice is to focus on finding a good price and to forget about “picking winners”.
+My advice to any beginner is to always focus on finding a good price and to forget about “picking winners”.
 You could pick a loser at 40/1 odds, but if the fair odds were 25/1 this was still a good bet to make.
 Equally if you accept odds way below what was fair then regardless of whether you win or lose you’ve still made a bad bet.

 Importantly, you have to accept that you can’t always win*, which can be frustrating at times.